 - Registering with content such as newsletters.
 Again registering with content such as newsletters is a great way to gain points.

 Having a score threshold so once a certain lead reaches a certain amount of points is the best way to see if a lead can be considered as qualified.
 A scoring mechanism is an amazing way to get the quality leads rather than quality.
 You can also eliminate leads that are too early or late in this scenario as well.
+A brilliant way for Building and NURTURING Leads.

 Set your team to be data driven